eth-sri/lmql/README.md

 ### Configuring OpenAI API Credentials

 If you want to use OpenAI models, you have to configure your API credentials.
-To do so, create a file `api.env` in the active working directory, with the following contents.
+To do so you can either define the `OPENAI_API_KEY` environment variable or create a file `api.env` in the active working directory, with the following contents:

 ```
 openai-org: <org identifier>